Christopher-Gadgaard/GMD-Course/Blog Posts/Blog Post 2.md

 # Assets
 We will be borrowing some assets from the [zigurous bomberman tutorial](https://github.com/zigurous/unity-bomberman-tutorial), but we will also be making some new assets for the new features in the game.
 - 2D sprite assets for characters, bombs, power-ups, and tiles

+# UI
-- User interface elements for in-game status and menus
+- User interface elements for in-game status and menus, will be custome made and have pixel look.
+A pixel font will be barrowed from [Pixel AE](https://essssam.itch.io/pixel-ae)

 ## Tiles
 **Originals**